City-of-Helsinki/mlops-template/README.md

 ### Running the API:

-To start the api as the container entrypoint, run `MODE=api docker-compose up`.
-This starts the API and leaves the container running.
+To start the API as the container entrypoint, run `MODE=api docker-compose up`.
+This loads the latest trained model from model store, starts the API and leaves the container running.
+The API requires an existing model store and a stored model to function.

-To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the api folder of the container.
+To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the API folder of the container.

+To to specify model store and model version to load, use environment variables as specified in `app_base.py`.
+The default option loads latest model from pickle store.

 ## Examples